linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 The suggested prefix for the BGO namespace is **bgo** .

+BGO proposes a data model for data exploration and visualization; it is NOT related to the meaning of the represented data.
 BGO contains two core classes:

+- **Domain** describes a data driven document that contains quantitative facts that share the same meaning.
+There is only one Domain per ontology, a *domain* can be used to describe a Financial Report, the presence of politicians on TV or any other document that contains comparable facts.
 - **Account** an a-dimensional quantity (amount) with an optional reference value.
-- **Domain** the whole set of all accounts in the document.

-BGO proposes a data model for data exploration and visualization; it is NOT related to the meaning of the represented data.
 An *account* can be used to describe a Financial Report fact, a politician speaking time on TV or any other versionable quantitative value.

 All accounts in a *Domain* can be presented in a paged document (**TableView**) or as a whole in a big picture (**Overview**).

-The overview admits a list of **partitions** .
+The overview admits a named list of *partitions* .
 A Partition is a collection of disjoined **account sub subset** organized by some *algorithms*.
 A partition always contains (implicitly or explicitly) a **default account subset** that identifies all accounts in the domain that not explicitly defined in the  partition.
+Overview also links some navigation concepts:

+- the **SearchPane** that exposes  properties to filter amounts
+- the **TagCloud** that exposes a set of weighted tags with drives to feed the seaarch pane
+- the **TrendColorScheme** that expose a color table to qualify amount trends

-Besides these,  BGO defines some other concepts to suggest user interaction features.
-For example, an account admits some **perspectives** to highlight specific aspects like metadata, historical trends, breakdowns, and social impacts.
+*Accounts* can be displayed as **TooltipView** or in a **AccountView** that exposes some **perspectives** that describe documentary properties to highlight specific aspects on an Account like metadata, historical trends, breakdowns, and social impacts.

+Besides these,  BGO defines some other general concept useful to drive BGO display:

+- the **Totalizer** that exposes some templates and properties to display amounts and trend
+- the **Factualizer** that exposes templates and properties to display an amount or a reference value.
+- the **Percentualizer** that exposes templates and properties to display an a ratio as a normalized percentage.

 Semantic relationships are crucial to the definition of concepts.
 However, next to these structured characterizations, concepts have to be further defined using human-readable ("informal") documentation.
 Any BGO concept (**Things**) can be annotated using a set of properties derived from well-known vocabularies like Dublin Core, Foaf and RDFS: